Ungerer221/Crypto_Website_Term1_Year2/README.md

 - Updated Calculating and comparison page
 - Update Website Structure
 - a crypto corrency viewing page which displays all the currencies in card format
+- an alert that shows when the site is receiving data from the DB

 # Final Product